 As a general rule, you are allowed to videotape (even secretly) in your own home.

 There are a number of legitimate reasons a homeowner may want to install a hidden camera in their home.
-A camera could capture video evidence in case of a burglary.
-Or the homeowner might want to be able to keep an eye on their kids or pets.
-Keep in mind:
+A camera could capture video evidence in case of a burglary, or the homeowner might want to keep an eye on their kids or pets.

 So, in short, it’s generally ok to have a video camera in your home.
 However, if you’re going to have showings and open houses, you should adjust your camera settings to not record the audio.